-Having partnered with Highland’s clients on a few digital experience strategies recently, here are 10 things I’ve learned that can save you some headaches and restless nights if you’re embarking on a similarly ambitious project.
+Having partnered with Highland’s clients on a few digital transformation projects recently, in which digital experience played a crucial role, here are 10 things I’ve learned that can save you some headaches and restless nights if you’re embarking on a similarly ambitious project.

 1. Get clear on the big question(s) the strategy is meant to answer.

-At the end of the day, you’re designing a strategy that informs how to better connect and enable people, products, systems, and services.
+At the end of the day, you’re designing a digital customer experience strategy that informs how to better connect and enable people & products, systems & services, and maybe even mobile apps & IOT (internet of things) devices.
 It’s important to know upfront what you’re seeking to learn, so you can create a strategy that will become a key reference when making future decisions about product mix, ecosystem architecture, and team development.

 Key questions to answer may include:

-What are the key systems we are seeking to understand/innovate with/invent anew?
-How can we reimagine them to be more effective?
+What are the key systems we are seeking to understand, innovate with, or invent anew?
+How can we reimagine them to be more effective across their respective lifecycles?

-What do we know (and not know) about these people & systems today?
-What is our present knowledge of how the people and systems work together (or not)?
+What KPIs do we have (or not have) about these people & systems today?
+What metrics are driving these, and which products and interactions are producing them?
+How organized is the knowledge of how people and systems work together?